dwaiba/azureGitLab/README.md

 ### Deploy from CLI - Once inside the CLI Container and logged into azzure cli please deploy the whole gitlab cluster as follows

 #### deployStorage
+Please shoot the following from the az cli

 ``
 export storageName="rystore"